-Furthermore, public education initiatives such as those being advanced by United to Safeguard America from

-Illegal Trade (USA-IT)-a coalition of brand enforcement experts, law enforcement agencies, and leading business organizations, including ICAIE, working together in states facing critical illegal trade issues-are so important.
-Cooperative efforts like this raise public awareness and provide local officials, law enforcement, and other leaders with resources and training in order to protect America's security and prosperity from black markets and the ill-gotten gains of criminals.
+Furthermore. public education initiatives such as those being advanced by United to Safeguard America from Illegal Trade (USA-IT)-a coalition enforcement experts, of brand enforcement agencies, and leading business organizations, including ICAIE, working together in states facing critical illegal trade issues-are so important.
+Cooperative efforts like this raise public awareness and provide local officials, law enforcement, and other leaders with resources and training in order to protect America's security and prosperity from black markets and the illgotten gains of criminals.